bbbutterwell/bbbutterwell/README.md

+My name is not B.B.
+Butterwell, but for the purposes of our fictions, you may consider me to be them.

 If you should wish to read something, try this: https://github.com/bbbutterwell/compendium

 If you should wish to support that, go here: https://ko-fi.com/bbbutterwell